 Trying to kill a hard story is a fool’s errand.
 If you want the media to cover your good news, you’ll have to accept that they’ll cover your bad news too.
 Asking for kills will only damage your relationships, and that’s never a good thing.

 Use only well-targeted pitches.
 Angle your stories to suit the needs of each reporter.
 If a journalist is constantly receiving irrelevant news from you, he’ll hit the Del key without giving your release a glance.
 Think before you click send.

 Regularly clean your media contact database.
 People move around all the time, it’s your job to know when and where they go.
 It’s all part of serving the media well.

-Interesting in learning how to super power your content marketing by adding earned media strategies and tactics?
+Interested in learning how to power your content marketing by adding earned media strategies and tactics?
 Let’s set up a time for a free telephone consultation.